 - Pre-heat the oven to 350 degrees F. Lightly grease a muffin pan, or use silicone muffin liners to keep the recipe completely oil-free.
 Set the pan aside.

 - Prepare the flax egg by combining the ground flax seeds and warm water.
 Stir and allow it to thicken for 3 minutes.

 - In a large mixing bowl, combine the almond milk, coconut sugar, and prepared flax egg.

 - Sift in the flour, baking powder, baking soda, cinnamon, and salt.
 Mix the batter until just combined, then fold in the chopped apple.

 - Transfer the batter to the prepared muffin pan, filling each muffin tin until it's nearly full.

 - Prepare the crumble topping by combining the rolled oats, maple syrup, applesauce, cinnamon, nutmeg, and ground ginger in a small bowl.

-- Portion approximately 1 Tsp. of topping on each muffin, and using a spoon or spatula, evenly distribute it across the top.
+- Portion approximately 1 teaspoon of the topping on each muffin, and using a spoon or spatula, evenly distribute it across the top.
 The topping should be slightly wet.